999-juiceWRLD/tsc-typescript/README.md

 In contrast, there's `"include"` option is the same as `"exclude"` which works the same way.
 However, if any file not put into `"include"` won't compile.

 Another option is `"files"` array, where we can define the **individual** files — can't specify whole folders just like `"include"`.

+### Emitting `.js` files elsewhere

+When compiling `.ts` files, the TypeScript automatically compiles the files into the same folder where `.ts` files are located.

+In the configuration file, set `outDir: "./dist"` to generate `.js` files into `dist/` folder.
+Note that structuring inside the `src/` folder won't change the situation, it will still compile as the same in `src/` folder.

+`rootDir` simply sets compiler to focus on the selected directory.
+When set to, say, `./src`, if any TypeScript code written besides that folder won't be compiled.
+Otherwise, TypeScript compile those files too.